MBtech/white-paper/book-ratings.md

 35. Catching Fire (Book 2 of The Hunger Games by Suzanne Collins): 6.5/10
 36. Mockingjay (Book 3 of The Hunger Games by Suzanne Collins): 6/10
 37. How They Rule the World: The 22 Secret Strategies of Global Power (by Pedro Baños): 7/10
+38. Treasure Island (by Robert Louis Stevenson): 6.5/10
+39. The Adventures of Tom Stranger, Interdimensional Insurance Agent (by Larry Correia): 7/10
+40. Rivals!
+Frenemies Who Changed the World (by Scott McCormick): 6/10
+41. Superforecasting: The Art and Science of Prediction (by Philip Tetlock and Dan Gardner): 7.5/10
+42. The Sisters (by Dervla McTiernan): 6/10
+43. Camp Red Moon (by R.L.
+Stine): 6.5/10

 <div class="pagination">
   {% if site.owner.linkedin %}